ben-trainer/osTicket/README.md

 <p>

 7.)
-Now we are going to install rewrite_amd64_en-US.msi and open the file using the same method.
+Install rewrite_amd64_en-US.msi and open the file using the same method.
 We will agree to the license agreement and click finish
 <p>
 <img src="https://i.imgur.com/x5ptpWe.png" height="40%" width="40%" alt="Disk Sanitization Steps"/>
 </p>
 <p>

 8.)
 After a successful installation of Rewrite Module we will open up file explorer, go to This Pc > Windows (C:) and create a folder named PHP which we will use to extract the contents of the PHP zip file which can be found in This PC > Downloads
 <p>
 <img src="https://i.imgur.com/WbGdbVO.png" height="40%" width="40%" alt="Disk Sanitization Steps"/>
 </p>
 <p>

 9.)
 After created we will download and install the Redist executable (.exe)